rplevy/lein-impl/README.md

 lein-impl
 =========

-A lein plugin verify consistency of internal and external API structure.
+A lein plugin to verify API structure based on ns metadata.

 # Motivation